 Well, this is very hard to test and gauge at this point.
 I did test third-party plugins and themes I use regularly, and most of them are working fine with PHP 8 versions, with some throwing the same deprecated warnings as WordPress.

 But, when I attempted to randomly test many WordPress plugins from WordPress.org, even some very popular plugins, there were all sorts of issues, including critical errors, leaving the test website completely broken.
+PHP 8.2 is, in general, not supported by the majority of plugins.
+Hopefully, this will improve this year.

 What about hosting companies?

-I have access to several other hosting companies; in general, most offer at least PHP 8.0 or even higher.
+I have access to several other hosting companies; most generally offer at least PHP 8.0 or even higher.
 But, many companies still have PHP 5.6 as a default version, and from what I can see on websites like Reddit and Twitter, based on user experience, many hosting companies are still far from having newer PHP 8 versions available.
 PHP 7 adoption is much better.
 I suspect that a lot of hosting companies don’t want to invest a lot of time testing newer PHP versions, and a lot of them also want to avoid user issues with running old plugins on new PHP, so using PHP 7.3 or 7.4 is still the safest solution for most users and most hosting companies.

 PHP after PHP 7